DaradiciLevente/ILI9488-on-Raspberry-Pi-Zero-2W/README.md

 # ILI9488 on Raspberry Pi Zero 2W with moOde Audio

-How to use a ILI9488 SPI display on a Raspberry Pi Zero 2W.
+How to use a ILI9488 SPI display on a Raspberry Pi Zero 2W with moOde Audio.

 ATTENTION!
 This procedure only works correctly on 32-bit systems!
 Unfortunately, I have not yet found a solution to use this display on a 64-bit system!
 If anyone has the solution, I would be happy if they would also provide it to me.